lcwarners/sewer-defect-detection/README.md

 * For plots we will need _matplotlib_, _sklearn_ and _itertools_.
 * To deal with arrays, _numpy_ is needed.
 * To handle videos files, _os_ and _moviepy_ are used.
+* To label data for active learning the library _superintendent_ was used.

 ## Architecture